JetBrains/teamcity-documentation/topics/licensing-policy.md

 The current edition in use is noted in the footer of every TeamCity web UI page and on on the __Administration__ &gt; __Licenses__ page as well as in `teamcity-server.log` on the server startup.

 The __Professional edition__ does not require any license key and can be used free of charge.
 The only functional difference from the Enterprise edition is a limitation of the maximum number of [build configurations](build-configuration.md).
-The limit is 100 build configurations (prior to TeamCity 2017.2 it was 20).
+The limit is 100 build configurations.
 It can be extended by 10 with each agent license key added.
 You can install several servers with the Professional license.

 The __Enterprise edition__ requires a license key, has no limit on the number of build configurations and entitles you to TeamCity [support](feedback.md) from JetBrains for the maintenance period of the license, provided you use a [recent TeamCity version](teamcity-release-cycle.md).